jonbeckett/virtualflightonlinetransmitter/README.md

 1. Make a directory within the public HTML folder of your webserver (e.g. transmitter) and copy the server files into it (or even better, create a subdomain)
 2. Create a database in MySQL, and use the database.sql file to create the "Positions" table
 3. Configure a user for the MySQL database
-4. Edit the config.php file to fill in your database name and user details
+4. Edit the config.php file to fill in your server pin number, database name and user details

 That's it!